 - ...which is followed by the torturing cries of "Eraser" and "Reptile".

-- No Ending: "Ruiner" and "Big Man with a Gun" both end abruptly.
+- No Ending: Some tracks such as "Ruiner" and "Big Man with a Gun" both end abruptly.

 - Nothing Is Scarier: